 Donna Horkey (Davie) has been a theater lover since childhood and has performed many roles from actor, props master, and make-up artist to stage manager and director, including a two month stint traveling the south in a summer stock production of Godspell.
 She and her husband are avid theater goers and supporters.
 Since 1988, she has had her own management consulting practice specializing in sexual harassment and employment discrimination investigations, training, and expert witness work nationwide.

-Al Alschuler (Miami) served on the Board of the original Coconut Grove Playhouse and its predecessor, the Players Repertory Theatre, as well as both New Theatre and City Theatre.
-A longtime journalist specializing in the arts, interior design, architecture and travel, he is a former president of the South Florida International Press Club and the Interior Design Guild of South Florida.
+Al Alschuler (Miami) served sequentially on the Boards of Directors of the Players Repertory Company and of its successors (Players State Theatre and Coconut Grove Playhouse )as well as the New Theatre, City Theatre and short-lived Skyline Theatre Company.
+A journalist specializing in the arts, travel, interior design, and architecture, he was also an editor and elected president of both the Interior Design Guild and the South Florida International Press Club.

-Nancy Cohen (Miami) manages the Jewish Museum of Florida-FIU where she oversees the day-to-day operation of the museum, including programming, marketing, and membership.
+Nancy Doyle Cohen (Miami) is the Assistant Director of Museum Operations for the Jewish Museum of Florida-FIU where she oversees the day-to-day operation of the museum, including programming, marketing, and membership.
 She is the former director of group sales for Broadway Across America at the company’s Fort Lauderdale headquarters and is an avid theatergoer and arts patron.

 Christine Dolen (Davie) was theater critic for the Miami Herald 1979-2015 and continues to cover culture for ArtBurstMiami.com.
 Her stories and reviews also have appeared in the SunSentinel, New Times, Inspicio, and other publications.
-She is a recipient of a Silver Palm Award, the South Florida Theatre League’s Remy Award, and the Carbonell’s prestigious George Abbott Award in 2001.
-Ten years later, Dolen was named one of a dozen of the country’s most influential theatre critics by American Theatre Magazine.
+In 2011, she was named one of a dozen of the country’s most influential theater critics by American Theatre Magazine.
+Dolen is a recipient of a Silver Palm Award, the South Florida Theatre League’s Remy Award, and the Carbonell’s prestigious George Abbott Award in both 2001 and 2023.

 Marjorie O’Neill-Butler (Miami Beach) has previously served as a Carbonell judge for six years and twice co-directed the annual awards ceremony.
 In addition, she has worked as a playwright and theatre critic, and is currently a member of the Dramatists Guild, AEA and SAG-AFTRA.